danabrosh/DNA-to-protein/README.md

 This project simulates how cells turn DNA into proteins through transcription and translation.
 It includes four main parts:

 1. **Codon Translation**
-   Converts a 3-letter DNA codon (like `ATG`) into an RNA codon and then translates it into the corresponding amino acid.
+   Converts a 3-letter DNA codon (like ATG) into an RNA codon and then translates it into the corresponding amino acid.
 2. **Reading Frames and ORFs**
    Analyzes a full DNA sequence, prints all three reading frames, finds valid open reading frames (from `AUG` to a stop codon), and translates them.
 Repeats for the complementary strand.
 3. **Motif Search**
-   Searches the sequence for known or user-defined motifs (for example,'TATA`, `CG`) and reports how many times they appear and their positions.
+   Searches the sequence for known or user-defined motifs (for example,TATA, CG) and reports how many times they appear and their positions.
 4. **Mutation Simulation**
    Introduces random point mutations and shows the mutated sequence with differences- can serve as a biological tool for exploring gene variation.
 ## Input: